timdewild/matnimation/README.md

 ## Comparing the Two Approaches
 We note a number of differences in the approaches above:

 - **Scalability** - In the Matplotlib approach, animated artists are constructed in a two-step process.
-First they are initialized and added to the figure.
+First they are initialized and added to axes in the figure.
 Only after that, in the animation function `animate()`, their dynamic behavior is specified (i.e. how they change from frame to frame).
-For multiple animated artists, the function quickly becomes extensive and difficult to read.
+For multiple animated artists and/or multiple axes, the function quickly becomes extensive and difficult to read.
 In `matnimation`, the dynamic behavior of the artists is defined when they are instantiated.
 Under the hood of `matnimation`'s `Animation` class, the animation function is created automatically.
-Therefore, multiple artists can be added in systematic and clear way, increasing scalability.
+Therefore, multiple artists can be added in a systematic and clear way, increasing scalability.

 - **Consistency** - There is another, more practical reason, why automatic creation of the animation function is advantageous.
 In Matplotlib's animation function, the dynamic behavior of artists is defined via `set_` methods.
 However, the naming of these methods is not consistent from artist to artist.
 Take the example above: for the `particle`, the method is called `set_offsets()` and for the `trace` it is called `set_data()`.
 Furthermore, the method signatures are not consistent as `set_offsets()` takes one 2D array as input, while `set_data()` takes two 1D arrays as arguments.
 By creating the animation function automatically under the hood of `Animation`, the user does not have to deal with the naming and signature inconsistencies of the `set_` methods.